Principal stratification with continuous treatments and continuous post-treatment variables: Nonparametric Bayesian modeling framework

 Here we have introduced weights for each data point $(\omega_1^{(b)}, \omega_2^{(b)},\dots \omega_n^{(b)}) \sim \text{Dirichlet}(1, 1, \dots, 1)$ to account for uncertainty stemming from the observed sample being used to approximate the expectation over the covariate distribution as in the Bayesian bootstrap \citep{rubin1981bayesian}.
 This is a standard approach to accounting for covariate uncertainty for population estimands in Bayesian causal inference \citep{linero2023and}.
 In practice, the integral with respect to $\boldsymbol{s}$ is done using a Monte Carlo approximation, which we outline in Appendix A. We obtain this quantity for all posterior samples $b = 1, \dots, B$, and inference can proceed using traditional Bayesian approaches once a posterior distribution is obtained.

 We do not discuss technical details of Markov chain Monte Carlo (MCMC) sampling or other computational concerns here, and these can be found in Appendix C. All parameters have closed form full conditional distributions, which facilitates sampling through a Gibbs sampler.
 Updating the correlation parameter for the intermediates, denoted by $\rho$, is greatly improved by utilizing a conditional distribution that marginalizes over the potential intermediates $\boldsymbol{S}$.
-We have derived this marginal distribution in Appendix B. Additionally, prior distributions are assumed to be relatively flat, non-informative prior distributions unless specified otherwise above.
+We discuss this in more detail in the following section.
+Additionally, prior distributions are assumed to be relatively flat, non-informative prior distributions unless specified otherwise above.